 I also listed four main categories of phenomena that are most frequently involved in a person’s healing process.
 They are not physical phenomena, but their effects can manifest at emotional, psychological, and physical levels.

 The first category of phenomena is ego-states.

 An ego-state, or sub-personality, is a part of the self created by the mind to take over when the self can no longer consciously tolerate what is happening in his or her experience.
 This split in consciousness is what psychologists call dissociation.
-The self dissociates from experience.
-In the extreme, it’s as though for the self, it just didn’t happen.
+The conscious self dissociates from experience.
+In the extreme, it’s as though for the person, it just didn’t happen.
 Dissociation is considered one of the major psychological defenses.